 After the foundation of the Swedish Football Association (SvFF) in 1904, the game grew quickly to become the country's most popular sport.
 In its first decades clubs were formed all over Sweden, and since then the SvFF motto has been "a club in every village".
-Today, with more than 3,300 teams in a land of nine million people, football is achieving that aim.
-Statistics show that every second boy and every fifth girl between the ages of seven and 14 play for a club.
+Today, with exactly 3,000 teams in a land of ten million people, football is achieving that aim.

 Going back to the early days, Sweden played their first international on 12 July 1908, defeating Norway 11-3 in Gothenburg.
 Since then there have, not surprisingly, been highs and lows in sporting performance.
 Yet, for a small nation, the healthy number of highlights began with an Olympic bronze medal in 1924.
 Sweden have also featured in 11 FIFA World Cup final tournaments, placing them among the all-time leading appearance makers.